HTML

 spellcheck

-The spellcheck global HTML attribute sets whether the browser may check an element for spelling errors.
+The spellcheck global attribute is an enumerated attribute that defines whether the element may be checked for spelling errors.

 EditingText inputAssistive